Fun Things to do in Seattle with Kids!

 We ended our time at the zoo at the outdoor playground.
 No matter where in the world we are exploring, I always find time for the boys to have unstructured playtime.
 Even though at the Woodland Park Zoo, we roamed freely and the boys loved their time there, they will never give up a chance to climb, run, jump and just be boys.

-Admission to the Woodland Park Zoo in Seattle is $13.95 for kids aged 3-12 and $22.95 for adults.
+Admission to the Woodland Park Zoo in Seattle has dynamic pricing and ranges anywhere from $12.95 for kids aged 3-12 and $26.96 for adults.
+You will also be required to choose a time you would like to visit.

 two days in Seattle with kids 22